antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

    Volume mount might not be desirable in some cases.
-Another option is to run the application container without the `-v` options and then use `docker cp` commands to copy the `/tmp/perf*.map` files from the application container to the sidecar container’s `/tmp` folder before running the perfcollect tool.
-If this is the case, see step 9. step 9) if this is the case
+Another option is to run the application container without the `-v` options and then use `docker cp` commands to copy the `/tmp/perf*.map` files from the running application container to the running sidecar container’s `/tmp` folder before starting the perfcollect tool.
+If this is the case, see step 7.

-1. Run the sidecar using the `pid` and `net` namespaces of the application container, and with /tmp mapped to the same host folder for tmp.
+6. Run the sidecar using the `pid` and `net` namespaces of the application container, and with /tmp mapped to the same host folder for tmp.
 Give this container a name (`sidecar` in this example) since it’s easier to refer to the container by using its name.